Disclosure: This post contains affiliate links. I may earn a small commission at no extra cost to you. Learn more

 I hope you and your kids or students have a lot of fun watching the beans go through the plant life cycle.
 It’s so great to be able to show your kids how plants grow and teach them where their foods come from.

 My kids were so interested in the root system and just how much the roots were entangled in the cotton balls.
-That’s why the plants are able to stay erect even in strong winds!
+That’s why the plants can stay erect even in strong winds!

 For kindergarteners or first graders, you can use this plant science experiment as an opportunity to teach your kids about measurements.
 Have a recording sheet where the kids can write down how tall the bean plant has grown every day.
 They can also draw the bean seed’s progress every day next to the height.

-We will continue to take care of the bean plants and hope to eventually be able the eat the beans that they produce!
+We will continue to take care of the bean plants and hope to eventually be able to eat the beans that they produce!